graze/dog-statsd/README.md

 The StatsD client waits for `ini_get('default_socket_timeout')` seconds when opening the socket by default.
 To reduce this timeout, add `'timeout' => <int>` to your config.

-The StatsD client will throw a `ConnectionException` if it is unable to send data to the StatsD server.
-You may choose to disable these exceptions and log a PHP warning instead if you wish.
-To do so, include the following in your config:
+The StatsD client will either throw a `ConnectionException`, throw a warning or ignore all errors if it is unable to send data to the StatsD server.
+This can be configured using the `onError` property

 ```
-    'throwExceptions' => false
+    'onError' => 'error' // 'error', 'exception' or 'ignore'
 ```

-If omitted, this option defaults to `true`.
+By default this is set to `'error'`

 #### Core StatsD implementation